forthealllight/react-read-pdf/README.md

         <tr>
             <th>showAllPage</th>
             <th>boolean</th>
-            <th>default value is false . <br/>If it is true , it will render all pages of the pdf file. <br/>if it is false ,it will only show the "currentPage" according to the page props's value.</th>
+            <th>default value is false , if it is true , it will render all pages of the pdf file. if it is false ,it will only show the "currentPage" according to the page props's value.</th>
         </tr>
         <tr>
             <th>onDocumentComplete</th>
             <th>function</th>
-            <th>after load the PDF file, in this function ,you can get some informations of the PDF file in this function .<br/>You can see this function type for details</th>
+            <th>after load the PDF file, in this function ,you can get some informations of the PDF file in this function,you can see this function type for details</th>
         </tr>
     </table>